holasoymalva/deepseek-cli/README.md

 ```bash
 deepseek reason --show-reasoning "What is the derivative of f(x) = x^3 + 2x^2 - 5x + 7?"
 ```

+## Documentation Structure

+The documentation for the DeepSeek CLI is organized into two main folders:

+### API Reference Documentation (api-docs)

+The `api-docs` folder contains detailed API reference documentation for the DeepSeek API.
+This includes:

+- API endpoints and their parameters
+- Request and response formats
+- Authentication information
+- Error handling

+This documentation is essential for developers who need to understand the technical details of the API.

+### Feature Guides and Tutorials (deepseek-docs)

+The `deepseek-docs` folder contains guides and tutorials on how to use specific features of the DeepSeek API.
+This includes:

+- Function calling examples
+- JSON mode usage
+- Reasoning model examples
+- Multi-round chat examples
+- And more

+These guides are useful for understanding concepts and seeing examples of how to use the API features.

+Both sets of documentation are valuable and complement each other.
+When implementing a feature, it's recommended to consult both the API reference and the relevant guides.

 ## Installation Options